emilk/sol/README.md

 ## State
-Sol is work in progress and is still evolving rapidly.
-Version 1.0 expected some tme 2013.
+Sol is work in progress.

 ## Similar attempts